Ibanez AR History

 Expansion into International Markets and the Establishment of Our Own Factory

-When the company received orders from overseas customers for the tortoiseshell picks it was producing at the time, it began to focus seriously on exporting overseas.
+Receiving orders from overseas customers for the tortoiseshell picks they were producing at the time prompted the company to focus its efforts on exporting to foreign markets in earnest.

-In the 1950s, the company began producing electric guitars, which were gaining popularity overseas, and started exporting Guyatone-brand electric guitars under the Ibanez brand.
+In the 1950s, the company began producing electric guitars, which were gaining popularity overseas, and started exporting Guyatone-made electric guitars under the Ibanez brand.

 In 1962, the company established the Tama Factory and began developing and exporting original models of electric guitars and amplifiers.

-Incidentally, this Tama Factory is the origin of TAMA, the brand now famous for its drums.
+Incidentally, this Tama Factory is the origin of TAMA, a brand now famous for its drums.

 The Encounter with Fuji Strings and the Debut of the Original Model "The ARTIST SERIES"